-I know first-hand what it’s like to run programs, engage in advocacy, and have to raise money so that program costs and overhead are met.
+I know firsthand what it’s like to run programs, engage in advocacy, and have to raise money so that program costs and overhead are met.
 Now I’m on the other side, making grants to organizations that are both similar and different to the ones for which I worked.

-When thinking about fundraising from the nonprofit side, I have the image of myself standing in front of a wall, at a dry spigot, with an empty bowl in my hands.
+When thinking about fundraising from the nonprofit side, I imagine myself standing in front of a wall at a dry spigot with an empty bowl in my hands.
 The handle controlling that spigot is on the other side of the wall from which the spigot protrudes.
-And there is someone on the other side of that wall who will, or will not, turn on the tap to let the water (money) flow.
+There is someone on the other side of that wall who will—or will not—turn on the tap to let the water (money) flow.

 How transparent can I be with this donor/foundation?
-Can I talk to them about what’s really going on behind the metrics, our budget and our program?
+Can I talk to them about what’s really going on behind the metrics, our budget, and our program?
 How do I explain that in a small nonprofit, staff costs are the same as program costs?
 Is there any flexibility in the funding, or do we need to follow the budget to the penny?

-“Black-led organizations are 24 percent smaller than the revenues of their white-led counterparts, and the unrestricted net assets of the same organizations are 76 percent smaller than their white-led counterparts.”
+Black-led organizations are 24 percent smaller than the revenues of their white-led counterparts, and the unrestricted net assets of the same organizations are 76 percent smaller than their white-led counterparts.

-Having moved to the “turn the handle (or not)” side of the wall for the past three years, I have learned a great deal from conferences, member organizations and mainly from my peers.
+Having moved to the “turn the handle (or not)” side of the wall for the past 3 years, I have learned a great deal from conferences, member organizations, and mainly from my peers.
 You have taught me what it means to run a foundation: the passion; the laws; the fiscal oversight; investing; coordinating for greater impact; and so much more.
-The people I have met that can “turn the handle” are deeply committed to their foundation/fund’s mission, be it thematic, population, geographic or a combination, and to the better world set out by their mission.
+The people I have met who can “turn the handle” are deeply committed to their foundation/fund’s mission, be it thematic, population, geographic, or a combination, and to the better world set out by their mission.
 I think we can do even better.

-- Does your foundation/fund operate internally—your ways of working, your processes and procedures—in a way that reflects the world your mission is designed to create?
+- Does your foundation/fund operate internally—your ways of working, your processes, and procedures—in a way that reflects the world your mission is designed to create?

 - How does your giving reflect the idea that those within and served by the organizations you fund have the same intrinsic value as you and those within your foundation/fund?